Photo by Missy Isaacson

 A LITTLE ABOUT ME

 After a somewhat non-traditional educational path, I reached a milestone in my career when I graduated and became a professional Astronomer in 2009.
 In spring of that year, NASA's Kepler spacecraft launched and began to change astronomy, as well as my own professional career.
 Since then, my research has been driven by ground based observations from telescopes across the world.
 Most importantly, those observations have taken place at Lick Observatory on Mt.
-Hamilton in California, and at the Keck Observatory on the summit of Maunakea in Hawai'i.
-Feel free to get in touch with me to say hi or for more information about my work.
+Hamilton in California (above), and at the Keck Observatory on the summit of Maunakea in Hawai'i.
+Feel free to get in touch with me to say hi or learn more about my work.

 MY RESEARCH